LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 chmod 400 24188516-key.pem
 ```

 - **`chmod 400`**: This changes the file’s permissions to **read-only** for the file owner.
-It ensures that only the owner of the file can read it, which is necessary to secure the key and prevent unauthorized access.
+It ensures that only the owner of the file can read it and prevent unauthorized access.

-Below are the outputs after successfully creating the key and setting the appropriate permissions:
+Below are the outputs of successfully created key:

 ![Key Pair Creation](http://127.0.0.1/assets/lab2-3.png)
 ![Permission Change](http://127.0.0.1/assets/lab2-4.png)

 ### 4. Create the Instance

-Now, we create an EC2 instance using the `aws ec2 run-instances` command.
+Now, let's create an EC2 instance using the `aws ec2 run-instances` command.
 Since my student number is `24188516`, create an EC2 instance in the `eu-north-1` region.

 ```bash
 aws ec2 run-instances --image-id ami-07a0715df72e58928 --security-group-ids 24188516-sg --count 1 --instance-type t3.micro --key-name 24188516-key --query 'Instances[0].InstanceId'